skilld-labs/kaizer/scripts/theme-generator/README.md

 1. Much less time development of drupal websites will take.

-We are estimating a 30% reduction in the total time to develop your custom Drupal project of any complexity comparing to what you had before - that means... money !
+We are estimating a 30% reduction in the total time to develop your custom Drupal project with custom design system of any complexity comparing to what you had before - that means... money !

 2. Storybook included in theme generator.